 3. Before Setting a Price - Do Your Homework

-The best way to learn about your competition and discover what turns buyers off is to check out other open houses.
+The best way to learn about your competition is to check out other open houses.
 Note floor plans, condition, appearance, size of lot, location and other features.
-Particularly note, not only the asking prices but what they are actually selling for.
-Remember, if you're serious about getting your home sold fast, don't price it higher than your neighbor's.
+Research asking prices and then compare what they are actually selling for.
+Remember, if you're serious about getting your home sold fast, don't price it higher than your neighbor's, unless you have more amenities or desirable features.

 4. Do Some "Home Shopping" Yourself